lronaldo/cpctelera/README.md

 If you test it in any platform (listed here or not) and have problems, please feel free to report them to us.

+### Reference Manual

+[CPCtelera reference manual](cpctelera/docs/index.html) is now online, and included in html with the library.

 ### Contact information and support

 If you have any questions, please contact us: